 At the core of our values is providing patients the highest quality eye care within a compassionate atmosphere.
 As a result, we benefit from a large cross-sectional referral base of Missouri, Nebraska and Oklahoma, in addition to all of Kansas.
 As the area's leading academic hospital, these patients often present with complex symptomology, failed by private practice resources alone.
 Out of such a diverse population and involved cases, residents are provided a vast source from which to learn, research, study and document.
 It is the goal of KU Eye that these unique experiences and the knowledge gained from them will lead to more treatment options and improved vision care.

-A subspecialty Journal Club is held every other month with each resident critically reviewing a selected article published in a major ophthalmic journal and then discuss it or ?.
+A subspecialty Journal Club is held every other month with each resident critically reviewing a selected article published in a major ophthalmic journal.
 In addition to the medical center's Dykes Library, the department maintains its own library, including video journals and a CD-ROM library of reference textbooks.
-The department provides computer stations for residents and access to the Internet for information retrieval and medical data base search - any special programs or features to beef this up?.
+The department provides computer stations for residents and access to the Internet for information retrieval and medical data base search.
 Residents participate in continuing medical education courses sponsored by the department and in the education of medical students rotating through the department.

 Each resident is enrolled in the American Academy of Ophthalmology's basic science self-study course, with self-instruction supplemented by weekly study sessions involving all residents.
-Acquisition of technical and surgical skills is guided by the Skills Transfer Checklist, - in site twice - same as reference in PGY II? a programmed course required of all residents. link to this document?
+Acquisition of technical and surgical skills is guided by the Skills Transfer Checklist, a programmed course required of all residents.

 For additional information about the KU Ophthalmology residency program, contact Audrey Morrison, Residency Coordinator, at 913-588-6660.